lambda-direct/difff/src/articles/content/yaml.md

 ## What is YAML file format?

-**YAML (Ain't Markup Language)** - data serialization language used as a format for configuration files, with (.yaml) or (.yml) extensions.
+**YAML (Ain't Markup Language)** — data serialization language used as a format for configuration files, with (.yaml) or (.yml) extensions.
 Structured with key-value pairs, where key is always a string.

 ### YAML Basic principles:

--   Each key is unique
+-   Each key is unique.
--   Comments are identified by (#)
+-   Comments are identified by (#).
--   Multi-lane comments unsupported
+-   Multi-lane comments unsupported.
--   Case and space sensitive
+-   Case and space sensitive.
--   Uses spaces instead of tabs
+-   Uses spaces instead of tabs.
--   Each level of indentation multiplies spaces num
+-   Each level of indentation multiplies spaces num.
--   Support multiple documents in one file
+-   Support multiple documents in one file.

 ## YAML naming for data structures

-**Mappings** - store key-value pairs.
+**Mappings** — store key-value pairs.
 Represent complex structures like hashes or dictionaries.<br/>
-**Sequences** - simple structures, each item placed on its own line & that start with an opening dash serve for arrays or tuples.<br/>
+**Sequences** — simple structures, each item placed on its own line & that start with an opening dash serve for arrays or tuples.<br/>
-**Scalar** - equivalent basic types boolean, date, integers, and floating.<br/> <br/>
+**Scalar** — equivalent basic types boolean, date, integers, and floating.<br/> <br/>

 <pre><code class="language-yaml hljs">#Each documents starts with three dashes, ends with three dots.